 Following a cardiovascular event – such as a heart attack, balloon angioplasty, or even heart surgery - patients often need specifically designed rehabilitation to significantly improve cardiac health.
-With that in mind, CHI St. Luke's Health-Memorial Lufkin opened the Cardiac Rehabilitation Center in 2014.
+With that in mind, St. Luke's Health-Memorial Lufkin opened the Cardiac Rehabilitation Center in 2014.

 The Cardiac Rehabilitation team, led by Medical Director Ravinder Bachireddy M.D., FACC, co-founder of the Heart Institute of East Texas, consists of an on-site Supervising Cardiologist, Registered Nurse, a Registered Clinical Exercise Physiologist, and other healthcare professionals.

 PROMOTING CARDIOVASCULAR HEALTH AND INDIVIDUAL WELL-BEING

 - Research-centered patient-specific care

 - Nutritional assessment

 - Lifestyle modification

 Research indicates that patients who undergo cardiac rehabilitation have 25-30% reduction in heart attacks and strokes.
 Exercise can provide great benefits for those with cardiovascular conditions.

 - Enhance physical functioning and ability for independent living